themesberg/flowbite-svelte/src/routes/docs/forms/floating-label.md

 ## Props

 The component has the following props, type, and default values.
-See <A href="/docs/pages/typescript">types page</A> for type information.
+See [types page](/docs/pages/typescript) for type information.

+### FloatingLabelInput

+- Use the `classDiv` props to overwrite the div class.
+- Use the `classInput` props to overwrite the input class.
+- Use the `classLabel` props to overwrite the label class.

 <TableProp>
   <TableDefaultRow {items} rowState='hover' />
 </TableProp>

 ### Helper

+- Use the `class` props to overwrite the deault class.

 <TableProp>
 <TableDefaultRow items={items2} rowState='hover' />